R:\Bau\Blog >_

 Thinking services instead of products: Individualization > Standardization

 While the shift from products to services – often referred to as servitization – is far from new, it remains a powerful framework for manufacturing companies and digital-first startups looking to embrace customer-centric, service-dominant business models.
-In this blog post, I explore the Individualization Over Standardization strategy, one of seven ways to think services instead of products.
+In this blog post, I explore the Individualization Over Standardization principle, one of seven ways to think services instead of products.

 3. Individualization > Standardisation

-The Individualization Over Standardization strategy is about tailoring content, products, services, and experiences to meet the unique needs of individuals, groups, and organizations.
+The Individualization Over Standardization principle is about tailoring content, products, services, and experiences to meet the unique needs of individuals, groups, and organizations.
 This approach recognizes varying levels of customer engagement, ranging from high-effort, hands-on participation to low-effort, consent-driven interaction.
 (Based on Bau, 2006, 2010, 2011, 2015; Wirtz & Lovelock, 2016.)

 Note: The varying levels of engagement align well with Grönroos’ distinction between enabling and relieving services.
 Enabling services support customers by providing them with the necessary resources, tools, or knowledge, or resources to perform tasks independently.
 Relieving services take over tasks on behalf of the customer, thereby reducing their workload and responsibility.
 (Grönroos, 1990)